 Simply Classical: A Beautiful Education for Any Child

 This revolutionary new book guides parents and teachers in implementing the beauty of a classical education with special-needs and struggling students.
-Cheryl is an advocate of classical Christian education for special-needs students.
+Cheryl is an advocate of classical Christian education for students with special needs.
 The love of history, music, literature, and Latin instilled in her own children has created in Cheryl the desire to share the message that classical education offers benefits to any child.

 ♦ Increase your child’s academic success

 ♦ Regain confidence to teach any child

 ♦ Renew your vision of hope for your child with special needs

 ♦ Receive help navigating the daunting process of receiving a diagnosis